wtraylor/modular_megafauna_model/docs/model.md

 For the megafauna model, all habitats are of equal size and spatially inexplicit.
 Spatial meaning must be given by the outside vegetation model; for example LPJ-GUESS maps each grid cell in the longitude/latitude raster to one aggregation unit.
 Currently, there is no interaction between habitats, that is herbivores cannot move from one to the other.
-Each habitat can be thought of as a little homogenous capsulated world of forage and herbivores.
+Each habitat can be thought of as a little homogeneous capsulated world of forage and herbivores.

 ![Basic model entities in the Modular Megafauna Model.
 Aggregation units (disjunct sets of simulation units) are only needed to aggregate output spatially.
 Cohorts are only one possible implementation of herbivores.](images/model_entities.svg)